 Jennifer Sackett Pohlenz is Counsel with Leech Tishman and a member of the Real Estate Practice Group, where she co-leads the Environmental and Permitting and Zoning Groups.
 She is also a member of the Employment & Labor Practice Group where she focuses on employment litigation.
-Jennifer is based in the Chicago office, where she focuses on commercial development, clean air and water concerns, renewable energy projects and waste management.
+Jennifer is based in the Chicago office, where advises clients on commercial development, clean air and water concerns, renewable energy projects and waste management.
 Jennifer also regularly counsels clients on a range of transactional, regulatory, administrative, and litigation matters, assisting them in making strategic business decisions related to the environment.

 Jennifer represents local governments, private and publicly traded corporations, and individuals.
 Jennifer counsels clients on federal and state environmental regulations and laws concerning land, air, and water, such as CERCLA, RCRA, AHERA, NESHAP, the Illinois Environmental Protection Act, the Illinois Public Utilities Act, and the Illinois Natural Area Preservation Act.
 She has trial experience and understands the business decisions that are considered by clients in a well negotiated resolution.
 Jennifer also manages commercial litigation matters for her clients, such as breach of contract and foreclosure actions.